sitewhere/sitewhere.github.io/userguide/adminui/adminui.md

 ### Device Specifications List
-Clicking on the **Specifications** tab in the navigation bar opens the device specifications list page.
+Click on **Specifications** in the Devices dropdown in the navigation bar to open the device specifications list page.
 All existing device specifications are listed in alphabetical order as shown below:

 <a href="{{ site.url }}/images/userguide/adminui/spec-list.png" data-lightbox="architecture" title="Device Specification Liste">